caofanCPU/D8gerAutoCode/README.md

 > [中文说明](./README_CN.md)

 ## Attention
-The latest version is 3.1 which is approving by JetBrains, and I`m sure it will be published before 8th, Sep.
+The latest version is **3.1** which is approving by JetBrains, and I`m sure it will be published before 8th, Sep.
+If you can't fetch it, then [click here](https://github.com/caofanCPU/D8gerAutoCode/releases/tag/3.1) to download ~~.zip~~ file.

 ### Preface
 As JetBrains` said, I believe that you should be good use of tools will save you precious hours on your busing work.